Leinad677YT/MC-multiplayer_template/inventory_manager/README.md

         > Overwrites the last saved position of the player with a specified one, *this will tp the player there*.
         > Called `as` the player with $(x), $(y), $(z), $(angle) and $(dimension).
         >> [!WARNING]
-        >> This only overwrites their dimension if they weren't already there, to change position on the same dimension use regular `/tp` and `/scoreboard`
+        >> This only overwrites their saved dimension if they weren't already there and have the `l.inventory.save_pos` tag.
+To change position on the same dimension use regular `/tp` and `/scoreboard` operations.
+    - `l.user:inventory/overwrite/set_pos`
+        > Overwrites the last saved dimension of the player with a specified one.
+        > Called with $(lower) and $(dimension).
+        >> [!WARNING]
+        >> This only overwrites their saved dimension.
+It's useful when you need multiple dimensions and `l.user:inventory/overwrite/set_pos` doesn't fit your usecase.
     - `l.user:inventory/overwrite/set_spawnpoint_\*`
         > Overwrites the spawnpoint of the player with a specified one.
         >